Koichi Domoto: Theatre

 In 1993, Domoto played in his first stage in SMAP's ANOTHER.
 As early as in 1994, he expressed his enthusiasm of musical, saying that his dream was to "play in musicals that have singing, dancing and acting" in an interview.
 In 1997, he played in the stage kyotokyo with many others from Johnny & Associates.
 He managed to star as the lead (or Zachō in Japanese) in musical MASK'99 in Nissay Theatre in 1999.

 In November 2000, Domoto played the lead role in musical MILLENNIUM SHOCK, becoming the youngest Zachō and also the first idol to play the lead at Tokyo Imperial Theatre.
 Since then, SHOCK series has continued to perform every year.
 The title was changed to Shōgeki・SHOCK, SHOCK is Real SHOCK and Shocking SHOCK in the following years but had the similar story.
 In 2005, it was revised to Endless SHOCK and the story was changed completely.
 Domoto started to participate as the director and composed several songs since this year.
 In April 2008, the long-running musical Endless SHOCK was awarded the Grand Prize of the 33rd Kazuo Kikuta Drama Awards for theatre.
 In January 2012, Endless SHOCK was performed at Hakata-za in Fukuoka, which was the first time for the musical to be performed in places other than Tokyo.
 On March 21, 2013, Endless SHOCK welcomed its 1000th performance, making it the forth theatre to reach 1000 performances in Japan.
 It was also brought to Umeda Arts Theatre in Osaka in September 2013.
 After its 1408th performance on October 26, 2014, Endless SHOCK overtook Matsumoto Hakuō II's Japanese version of Man of La Mancha to become the most-performed musical and the second most-performed theatre with single lead-starring in Japan.
 In April 2020, Domoto alone was awarded the Grand Prize of the 45th Kazuo Kikuta Drama Awards for his achievement for leading SHOCK series for twenty years, becoming the youngest single winner of this award.
-SHOCK series reached its 1800th performance on February 12, 2021.
+The premiere of MILLENNIUM SHOCK in 2000 at Imperial Theatre was controversial since it was also the first time a theatre from Johnny & Associates was performed there.
+It was believed that idols were unqualified to stand at the most famous and important theatre in Japan, let alone playing the lead at the age of 21.
+However, SHOCK gradually becomes one of the most important musicals at Imperial Theatre and one of the representing Japanese original musicals.
+SHOCK series reached its 1800th performance on February 12, 2021, reaching the 2000th in 2024.